Vault (gymnastics): Vault as gymnastic skill

+In competitions

+Event

 Gymnasts (both male and female) show one vault in Qualification, Team Final, and All Around Final.
-If the gymnast wishes to qualify for vault apparatus finals, they must perform a second vault during qualifications.
+The gymnasts must perform a second vault during qualifications to qualify for vault apparatus finals.
 In the Apparatus Finals gymnasts must also show two vaults.
 For men, the two vaults must be from different element groups, while women must show two vaults with different repulsion and flight phase from the vault table.

-Judging and scoring

-Because the vault is completed so quickly it helps if there are cameras to play back in slow motion if they are unsure or if all the judges have a wide range of scores.
-Judges look through four main phases: the pre-flight, support, after-flight, and landing.
-The overall vault of a gymnast should have power and speed, while being explosive and precise as possible.

-A woman's competition score is the combined average score of the two vaults she performs.
-Scoring has become very different in these past years.
-No event is scored out of ten.
-The new system was designed in 2005.
-The judges evaluate the projected difficulty of the routine and the actual skills executed to determine the final score.
+Scoring

+The score combines the D-value, the difficulty, and the E-value, the execution.

 The projected difficulty is increased with every skill included.
-Each skill has its own value; the harder the skill the higher the start value.
-The execution is out of 10.0, looking at the form, height, length, and the landing.
-Then in 2009, FIG made some changes to put less emphasis on the difficulty and reduce the amount of skills required, making the gymnasts focus harder on perfect execution of the vault.
+Each skill has its own value; the harder the skill, the higher the start value.
+In 2009, FIG made some changes to put less emphasis on the difficulty and reduce the number of skills required, making the gymnasts focus harder on the perfect execution of the vault.

+The execution score is out of 10.0, looking at the form, height, length, and landing.
+Judges look through four main phases: the preflight, support, after-flight, and landing.
+Gymnasts are expected to land cleanly, with no hops or steps, and within a set landing zone on the landing mat.
+Falling or stepping on landing incurs deduction, as will lack of height off the table, or distance from the table.

 Vault families

 Vault styles are broken into various groups or families.
-In order to compete in a vault final, a gymnast must perform two vaults from different groups whose second flight phase is not identical.
+To compete in a vault final, a gymnast must perform two vaults from different groups whose second flight phase is not identical.